matuzo/matuzoat/src/blog/2023/focus-dialog.md

 * The presence of the `autofocus` attribute.
 * The presence of the `tabindex` attribute.

 There was [a lot of discussion](https://www.scottohara.me/blog/2023/01/26/use-the-dialog-element.html) on how browsers should handle focus in modal dialogs.
 They finally concluded and summarized the rules in [the spec](https://html.spec.whatwg.org/#dialog-focusing-steps) earlier this year.
-If I read it right, Chrome is the only browser that follows the rules correctly at this point.
+If I read it right, Chrome is the only browser that follows most rules correctly at this point.
 Other browsers will likely follow soon.

 Right now you get the most consistent behaviour when: